spacewired/spacewired.github.io/_posts/2019-03-29-dart-mission.md

 - Flight Software
 ---

-The Double Asteroid Redirection Task (DART) is going to sound like a really sci-fi movie, but trust me it is actually happening!
+The Double Asteroid Redirection Task (DART) is going to sound like a sci-fi movie, but trust me it is actually happening!

 As I type this post a team of engineers and scientists work out of the JHU Applied Physics Laboratory in the first mission funded out of NASA's Planetary Defense Coordination Office.